-- 5.8.3 Offensive Language Adult: A student shall not use profane, obscene, or abusive language (written or oral) or gestures toward APS personnel or other adults on school property or at school sponsored events. - 5.8.4 Insubordination: All students shall comply with reasonable directions or commands of all authorized APS personnel or designees.
-This may include, but is not limited to, the directions of a staff member to remove themselves from the location of a disruptive situation, the directions of a staff member to identify themselves, and repeated violations of the school dress code. - 5.8.5 Public Displays of Affection (PDA): No student shall be engaged in amorous kissing, touching, other inappropriate displays of affection.
+- 5.8.1a Offensive Language: No student shall use any type of profane, vulgar, obscene or ethnically and culturally offensive language (written or oral) and actions. - 5.8.1b Offensive Language Adult: A student shall not use profane, obscene, or abusive language (written or oral) or gestures toward APS personnel or other adults on school property or at school sponsored events. - 5.8.2 Offensive Materials: No student shall possess, share, or distribute profane, vulgar, pornographic, obscene, or ethnically offensive materials.
+NOTE: See 5.23.3 for offenses that occur with technology - 5.8.4 Insubordination: All students shall comply with reasonable directions or commands of all authorized APS personnel or designees.
+This may include, but is not limited to, the directions of a staff member to remove themselves from the location of a disruptive situation, the directions of a staff member to identify themselves.
+See Code 5.8.6 for violations of the school dress code. - 5.8.5 Public Displays of Affection (PDA): No student shall be engaged in amorous kissing, touching, other inappropriate displays of affection.

-5.8.1 - 5.8.5 Eleme ntary Middle :/High

-Level 1 - 2 Minimum Maximum Minimum Maximum

-1 st Offense Administrative 3 days detention Administrative 3 days ISS

-Conference Conference

-2 nd Offense + 3 days detention 3 days OSS Saturday school 5 days OSS

-and/or 3 days ISS

-Combination of flocal interventions, sur pports, and disciplinar y response may be appr opriate
+5.8.1 - 5.8.5 Elementary Mide dle/High Level 1 - 2 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Offense Local school 3 days detention Local school 3 days ISS interventions interventions 2 nd Offense + Local school 1 days OSS Local school 3 days OSS interventions interventions Restorative practices are recommended to repair harm Combination of I ocal interventions, suppor ts, and disciplinary res ponse may be appropriate e